matthiasrohmer/styling-automatic-workspace/README.md

 Afterwards open [http://localhost:5173/](http://localhost:5173/) in your Google Chrome (Canary), open DevTools, and reveal the Workspace tab in the Sources panel.
-If you set up everything correctly, you'll see an folder row labeled `automatic-workspace-folders-vanilla` with a _Connect_ button next to it.
+If you set up everything correctly, you'll see an folder row labeled `styling-automatic-workspace` with a _Connect_ button next to it.
 Once you've clicked _Connect_, Chrome will ask you to grant permission to the folder via a browser permission prompt.
 You need to click _Allow_ here.